elliotchau/ECO395M-Exercise-2/Problem 3/Exercise_2,_Problem_3.md

     ## [1] 0.2160622

-The false positive rate that predicts articles will go viral but do not actually go viral.
+The false positive rate predicts articles will go viral but do not actually go viral 8.4% of the time.

 ``` r
 344/(344+3725) #(1,0)/[(1,0)+(0,0)]